ritterim/rimdev-blog/_posts/2017-02-15-using-stuntman-with-aspnet-mvc-video.md

 ## Transcript

-Hello my name is Khalid Abuhakmeh and in this video i'll be presenting an ASP.NET OWIN middleware library designed to ease local authentication development scenarios.
-This package is better known as Stuntman and is available via Nuget or directly on GitHub.
+Hello my name is Khalid Abuhakmeh and in this video I'll be presenting an ASP.NET OWIN middleware library designed to ease local authentication development scenarios.
+This package is better known as Stuntman and is available via NuGet or directly on GitHub.

 Before we delve into Stuntman, I'd like to answer three questions about authentication.